 Each draft resolution should be written as a single sentence, with commas and semicolons separating the various parts (see "Sample Draft Resolution" on page 24 for specifics).
-In drafting the heading of resolutions, Representatives should state their country name, the name of the Committee/Council to which it will be presented, and the topic of the draft resolution at the top of the document.
-Please note that draft resolutions must use the names of the Committee/Council and topic exactly as stated in the Issues at AMUN handbook.
+In drafting the heading of resolutions, Representatives should state their country name, the name of the Committee/Council to which it will be presented, and the topic of the draft resolutions must use the names of the Committee/Council and topic exactly as stated in the Issues at AMUN handbook.
 Draft resolutions which do not utilize these names will not be processed.